SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 ## Overview

-This tutorial will use the two JMS objects already familiar from the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) and [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorials:
+This tutorial will use the two JMS objects from the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) and [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorials:

-*   A `ConnectionFactory` – used by JMS clients to connect to the Solace message broker
+*   A `ConnectionFactory` – used by JMS clients to connect to the message broker
 *   A Queue `Destination` – used for publishing and subscribing to guaranteed messages.

 This time they will be created from an external JNDI server lookup, essentially de-serialized from the respective references returned.
 The sample code will act as a client to the JNDI server.

 JNDI has a wide range of server implementations.
-We will use the simplest here, a local file system based JNDI implementation: so simple that it will not even use authentication.
-Your JNDI service provider will be likely more complex where you will need specific configuration, but this example will already give an idea of the usage and the kind of data being stored in JNDI for the Solace JMS objects.
+We will use the simplest: a local file system based JNDI implementation that is so simple that it will not even use authentication.
+Your JNDI service provider will likely be more complex in that you will need specific configuration, but this example will give an idea of usage, and the kind of data being stored in JNDI for the Solace JMS objects.

-The first sample application will provision Solace JMS objects data (entries) into the external JNDI server.
-The sample code will show how to create, read, update or delete JNDI entries.
-When creating JNDI entries, we will actually import existing real JNDI data from the Solace internal JNDI server by using a separate JNDI connection to read from there.
+The first sample application will provision Solace JMS object data (entries) into the external JNDI server.
+The sample code will show how to create, read, update, or delete JNDI entries.
+When creating JNDI entries, we will import existing real JNDI data from the Solace internal JNDI server by using a separate JNDI connection to read from there.
 This tutorial can be used together with the [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorial to learn more and experiment with the differences.

-Next, another sample will look up the external JNDI data and use it to connect and send a message to the Solace message broker then read it back.
+Next, another sample will look up the external JNDI data, and use it to connect and send a message to the message broker then read it back.

 ## Importing JMS objects from Solace internal JNDI